unkokaeru/bilbois/content/Main Vibes/Main Quests.md

 - [ ] Cookiecutter Obsidian vault?
 - [ ] Finish all of my programming projects.
 	- [ ] **AbrahamMD.**
+		- [ ] Extend to generate GCSE and A-Level content.
+		- [ ] Convert to a website?
 	- [ ] ASCII Photo (PNG to ASCII art).
 	- [ ] **Blankslate + Extension Pack.**
 		- [ ] **Edit the GitHub repo to have cookiecutter functionality!!!!**